Mason O'Malley

-Mason Lewis O'Malley (born 8 June 2001) is a footballer who plays as a left-back for Ilkeston Town on loan from Scunthorpe United.
-Born in England, he represents the Republic of Ireland internationally.
+Mason Lewis O'Malley (born 8 June 2001) is a footballer who plays as a left-back for Worksop Town.
+Born in England, he represents the Republic of Ireland at youth international level.

 Club career

 Born in Leeds, O'Malley signed for the academy of Huddersfield Town from Hunslet Boys at under-14 level.
 He was released by Huddersfield Town in summer 2019, and signed for Scunthorpe United's under-23 squad in July 2019.

-O'Malley made his professional debut with Scunthorpe United in a 1-1 (4-2) EFL Trophy penalty shootout loss to Lincoln City on 8 September 2020.
+O'Malley made his professional debut with Scunthorpe United in a 1–1 (4–2) EFL Trophy penalty shootout loss to Lincoln City on 8 September 2020.
 He signed a contract extension in December 2020, keeping him at the club until summer 2023.

 In February 2023, O'Malley signed for Ilkeston Town on an initial one-month loan deal alongside teammate Jordan Hallam.

+Following his release from Scunthorpe, O'Malley signed for Bradford (Park Avenue) on 1 August 2023.

+In September 2024, O'Malley joined Northern Premier League Premier Division side Worksop Town.

 International career

 O'Malley is of Irish descent, and trained with the Ireland U16s in 2016.